41+ Brand New DeFi Statistics (2023)

 DeFi Growth Stats

-The total value locked in decentralized finance has increased by almost 100x since February 2021 (DeFi Pulse)
+The total value locked in decentralized finance has increased by over 5x since July 2020 (DeFi Pulse)

-Global blockchain spending has increased 7x in four years (IDC)
+Global blockchain spending has increased 7x over a four-year period (Statista)

-This year, global blockchain spending totals an estimated $6.6 billion.
-And is projected to almost triple to $19 billion by 2024.
+Global blockchain spending is projected to almost triple to $19 billion by 2024.

-The blockchain technology market is growing at an accelerated rate.
+The blockchain technology market is growing at a rapid rate.

 Here is a full breakdown of the worldwide blockchain technology market value each year since 2018: